Godot unterstützt die folgenden Bildformate:

 Images are one of the largest assets in a game.
 To handle them efficiently, they need to be compressed.
 Godot offers several compression methods, depending on the use case.

 - VRAM Compression: This is the most common compression mode for 3D assets.
-File on disk is reduced and video memory usage is also reduced considerably.
-For 3D, it may present unwanted artifacts, though.
+Size on disk is reduced and video memory usage is also decreased considerably (usually by a factor between 4 and 6).
+This mode should be avoided for 2D as it exhibits noticeable artifacts.

-- Lossless Compression: This is the most common compression for 2D assets.
+- Lossless Compression: This is the most common compression mode for 2D assets.
 It shows assets without any kind of artifacting, and disk compression is decent.
-It will use considerably more amount of video memory than VRAM, though.
+It will use considerably more amount of video memory than VRAM Compression, though.
+This is also the recommended setting for pixel art.

-- Uncompressed: Only useful for formats that can’t be compressed (like, raw float).
+- Uncompressed: Only useful for formats that can't be compressed (such as raw float images).

 Godot supports high dynamic range textures (as .HDR or .EXR).
 These are mostly useful as high dynamic range equirectangular panorama skies (the internet has plenty if you search for them), which replace Cubemaps in Godot 2.x.
 Modern PCs support the BC6H VRAM format, but there are still plenty that do not.